Standard Chartered Bank Zimbabwe Limited Directors Profiles

 Prior to his early retirement from British American Tobacco Zimbabwe (Holdings) Limited, he was the Managing Director from 2008 to January 2016, having joined the company in 1995.
 He held various positions in BAT including Country Manager for Malawi and Zambia.

 Lovemore holds a Masters degree in Leadership & Change Management from Leeds Metropolitan University, a Bachelor of Commerce degree from UNISA and a Diploma in Journalism from the International Press Institute.
-Lovemore chairs the Bank’s Board Credit Committee, and the Board Risk Committee.
+Lovemore chairs the Bank’s Board Human Resources Committee.
 He also sits on the Board of the British Business Association in Zimbabwe.

 Ralph Watungwa (Chief Executive Officer)